First, we’ll look at the most important group — students.

 These tenets are fulfilled when students set up individual learning goals and customize their learning environments to achieve those goals.

 Then, students get feedback on what they’ve done.
 That lets them refine their goals and environment to achieve the best results.

 Finally, students show that they understand the fundamental principles of modern technology and how to troubleshoot it for common problems.
 They also show that they can apply these concepts to emerging technologies so they can stay at the forefront of the technology industry.

 These standards prepare teachers to teach technology and advanced concepts in the classroom.

 It also encourages teachers to communicate with one another for better ideas on how to engage their students.

 Overall, ISTE-compliant teachers take an active, innovative role in the education process to help students learn more effectively.

-The ISTE’s teacher standards are broken into seven roles that a teacher must fulfill.
+The ISTE standards for teachers are broken into seven roles that a teacher must fulfill.
+These standards are:

 This is how teachers can adhere to ISTE standards.